MicrosoftDocs/dynamics-365-project-operations/articles/procurement/configure-procurement-categories.md

 ---
 title: Use procurement categories with project purchase orders and pending vendor invoices
-description: This describes how to configure procurement categories to be used with project purchase orders and pending vendor invoices
+description: This topic describes how to configure procurement categories to use with project purchase orders and pending vendor invoices
 author: sigitac
 ms.date: 04/07/2022
 ms.topic: article